MATCH_RECOGNIZE

 PARTITION BY

-splits the input data based on the list of the fields specified in this keyword.
-The expression converts the source data into several independent stream groups with an independent pattern search in each stream.
+: This expression splits the source data into several non-overlapping groups with an independent pattern search in each group.
 If no expression is specified, all data is processed as a single group.
+Records with identical values of the columns listed after PARTITION BY

 Example